 Symptoms – Runner’s knee is usually experienced as a dull pain under or around the front of the kneecap.
 Pain may also be experienced where the kneecap meets the thighbone.
 This pain is most pronounced when bending the knee or walking downstairs.
 Other symptoms include a popping sensation in the knee and swelling.

 Treatment – As with many sports injuries, basic R.I.C.E. is a first-response treatment method.
 NSAIDs can also help alleviate symptoms.
-If your symptoms do not improve within a few days, you may wish to schedule an appointment with a sports medicine doctor in Phoenix, Mesa, Tempe, or a location convenient to you.
+If your symptoms do not improve within a few days, you may wish to with a sports medicine doctor in Phoenix, Mesa, Tempe, or a location convenient to you.
 A sports medicine physician may advise you on certain exercises and techniques to help improve symptoms.
 In some cases, surgical realignment of the knee or arthroscopy to remove damaged cartilage may be necessary.

 The foot arch is supported by a special connective tissue known as plantar fascia.
 This supportive tissue essentially functions as a shock-absorber.
 Runners, joggers, and individuals with high, rigid arches are most likely to strain the foot arch.